Thermal Management PCB Materials: How to Enhance Heat Dissipation in PCB Designs

 Thermal management in different industries

-The demand for miniaturization, technological advances, and innovative designs have led to smaller, more complex, and denser PCBs with higher power.
-These compact designs increase the risk of heat buildup, potentially causing issues with overheating.
+The demand for miniaturization, technological advances, and innovative designs has led to smaller, more complex, and denser PCBs with higher power requirements.
+These compact designs increase the risk of heat buildup, which can lead to serious issues with overheating.

 • Aerospace: Aerospace applications demand robust thermal management to handle the extremely high temperatures of onboard electronics, communication systems, and avionics.